marcopiraccini/sd-swim/README.md

     - Every node of those, send in turn `ping(Mj)` and returns the answer to `Mi`
 - After `T`, Mi check if an `ack` from `mj` has been received, directly or through one of the `k` members.
 If not, marks `Mj` as failed and starts the update using the dissemintaion component.

-[TODO: Complete description of basic SWIM]
+[TODO: Complete description of basic SWIM + enanched SWIM]

 # Messages